 Ice poppy, growing on a mountain pass above the Yrdyk Valley, Kyrgyzstan.
 (Photo copyright © by Kaj Halberg)

-The Rhaetian poppy, found in eastern Switzerland, Austria, and northern Italy, is variously regarded as a separate species, Papaver aurantiacum, or as a subspecies, P. alpinum ssp. rhaeticum, of the widespread Alpine poppy.
+The Rhaetian poppy, found in eastern Switzerland, Austria, and northern Italy, is variously regarded as a separate species, Papaver aurantiacum, or as a subspecies of the widespread Alpine poppy, named Papaver alpinum ssp. rhaeticum.

 Rhaetian poppy, Passo di Valparola, Dolomites.
 (Photo copyright © by Kaj Halberg)

 Horned poppies (Glaucium) are named after their horn-shaped fruits.
 This genus, comprising 20-25 species, has its stronghold in the Mediterranean region, and is also found in temperate Europe, North Africa, the Middle East, and Central Asia.
 These plants have attractive red, orange, or yellow petals.
-An orange-red species may be seen elsewhere on this website, see: In praise of the colour red.
+An orange-red species may be seen on the page In praise of the colour red.